 At Shockoe Cemetery, a historic gem just north of downtown Richmond, a stroll among the stones represent a “who’s who” in Richmond, Virginia and U.S. history.
 Enjoy the plants, trees and animals that live in the cemetery, and marvel at the beauty and artistry of the monuments that span three centuries.
 The Shockoe Hill Cemetery is a 13-acre historic cemetery located on Shockoe Hill in Richmond, Virginia.
 201 Hospital St, Richmond, VA 23219

 Shockoe Hill African Burying Ground, was established by the City of Richmond in 1816.
 It began as two one-acre plots at the northeastern corner of 5th St. and Marshall St. (now Hospital St.).
 Its grounds were increased greatly over time, with estimated interments of more than 22,000.
 It was a segregated part of the Shockoe Hill Cemetery and is likely the largest burying ground for Free People of Color and the enslaved in the United States; though it is unrecognizable as an African burial ground today.
 It was closed to new burials in 1879 due to overcrowded conditions.
-In 2020, the parcel at 1305 N 5th St., across the street from the Hebrew Cemetery, has an abandoned auto service station and billboard on it.
-If you went to see the Shockoe Hill African Burying ground today, you would not see a historic marker or headstones.
+In 2021, the parcel at 1305 N 5th St., across the street from the Hebrew Cemetery, has an abandoned auto service station and billboard on it but, despite its important past, no historic marker or headstones.
 For a number of years, Lenora McQueen has been advocating for the city to acquire the Shockoe Hill African Burying Ground, which is Richmond’s second African Burying Ground, to appropriately memorialize the site.
 McQueen wants people to know that the full burial ground extends well beyond that area. and that 1305 N. 5th. is just a portion of the original 1816 burying ground.
+This may become a reality as the city of Richmond is working to acquire 1305 N 5th St.

 Woodland Cemetery is a historically African American cemetery located in Northeast Richmond, Virginia.
 It is the second largest African American cemetery in the area, surpassed only by Evergreen Cemetery.
 Notables: Arthur Ashe, Leslie Garland Bolling.
 2300 Magnolia Rd, Richmond, VA 23223